trallnag/testbench-sardine/CONTRIBUTING.md

 Thank you for your interest in improving this project.
 Your contributions are appreciated.

-There are many ways to contribute, improving the documentation, submitting bug reports and feature requests, giving feedback, or writing code.
+There are many ways to contribute, like improving the documentation, submitting bug reports and feature requests, or writing code.

 If you have a trivial fix or improvement, go ahead and create a pull request.

 If you plan something more involved, first raise an issue to discuss.

-In addition to this document, consult [`DEVELOPMENT.md`](DEVELOPMENT.md) for guidance regarding developing this project and [`RELEASE.md`](RELEASE.md) for documentation of the release management process (if applicable).
+Consult [`DEVELOPMENT.md`](DEVELOPMENT.md) for guidance regarding development and [`RELEASE.md`](RELEASE.md) for documentation of the release process.

-Also consider taking a look at the development documentation at [`docs/devel`](docs/devel).
+Consider taking a look at the development documentation at [`docs/devel`](docs/devel).
 It contains more detailed documentation and other assets.

-Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on it.
-This is to prevent duplicated efforts from contributors on the same issue.
+Should you wish to work on an issue, please claim it first by commenting on it.

 To submit changes, respect the following guidelines:

-- Branch from the master branch and, if needed, rebase to the current main branch before submitting your pull request.
-If it doesn't merge cleanly with main you may be asked to rebase your changes.
+- Branch from the master branch and, if needed, rebase to the master branch before submitting your pull request.
-- Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).
 - Update [`CHANGELOG.md`](CHANGELOG.md) if the contribution relevant for the changelog according to the
   [Keep a Changelog](https://keepachangelog.com/en/1.1.0) specification.